Adventure Education (AP)

 AP 3890 Adventure Education Clinical (1-3)

 Provides students practical experience with an Adventure Education program or organization.
 In consultation with an Adventure Education faculty member, the student is placed with an approved program or organization, typically outside the PSU setting, in order to gain experience with 1 or more professionals.
 The Clinical requires 45 hours of work per credit.
 Repeatable for a maximum of 6 credits.
-Falls, Springs, and Summers.
+Springs and Falls.
+Instructor permission required.

 AP 3950 Special Topics in Adventure Education (3)